 The optimizer, on the other hand, always wants to make the best choice.
 Giving them lots of choices can overwhelm their decision system, and lead them to either not make a decision, or fret with dissatisfaction over whatever decision they have made, on the grounds that, with all these choices, there must have been a better option.
 This is not theoretical: shoppers have been shown, under parallel test conditions, to buy ten times more from a limited selection than from a large variety.
-Dr. Schwartz describes an experiment involving product demonstrations at matched stores:
+Dr. Schwartz describes an experiment [by Sheena Eyengar's group,] involving product demonstrations at matched stores: